England fans clash with police in Portugal during Nations League match screening

 “Embarrassing to be English.”

-Matt Brown, who is in Portugal to watch England play on Thursday, said he saw three police guards in a stand-off with a group of England fans.
+Matt Brown said he saw three police guards in a stand-off with a group of England fans.

 The 26-year-old from Cardiff said: “The bottles were flying and glass was obviously smashing on the floor.
 They weren’t being thrown with any precision.”

-He said he believed many fans had been peacefully watching the game and were taken by surprise when between reinforcements of between 30-50 police arrived and ran towards the crowd.
+He said he believed many fans had been peacefully watching the game and were taken by surprise when police reinforcements arrived and ran towards the crowd.

 Asked if he felt the police response was proportionate, he said: “I don’t think it would happen back home, but given that bottles were being thrown at police officers and that obviously is a risk to life, they had a right to charge, whether they went about that indiscriminately I think is probably the nub of the issue there.”